 At this stage, allowance has not yet been made within CETVs for this remedy.
-Further information on the remedy will be included in the NICS pension scheme accounts which, once published, are available at https://www.financeni.gov.uk/publications/dof-resource-accounts.
+Further information on the remedy will be included in the NICS pension scheme accounts which, once published, are available on the Department of Finance website.

 As part of the remedy involves rolling back all remediable service into the relevant legacy PCSPS(NI) arrangement for the 7-Year Remedy Period, the value of pension benefits may change for affected members and some figures previously reported may change.
 The 2023-24 pension disclosures above are calculated based on HM Treasury guidance using: